rubit0/inFluent/README.md

 					    .LookAt(StartLookDirection.position);
     }

-Now we have set three settings with a single statement, isn't this much cleaner?
+Now we have set three settings with a single statement, much cleaner!
-Let's move to a more interesting example, attaching a Component with a lambda!
+Let's move on to a more interesting example, attaching and setting up a Component with a lambda expression:

     public Transform StartLookDirection
     public AudioClip AmbientMusic;